bluszcz/jekyll-theme-devcarpet-01/README.md

 # jekyll-theme-devcarpet-01

 Jekyll Bootstrap 5 Template.
-Recommended for Jekyl + Strapi 4.
+Recommended for Jekyll + Strapi 4.

 This template is my first Jekyll template and it started as modification of minima template.